 You’ll find tartufo on the menus throughout Calabria.
 This decadent frozen delight originates from Pizzo, Calabria.
 The round ball of hazelnut and vanilla ice cream dusted with cocoa powder is appealing in itself, but the melted chocolate hidden in the center makes this frozen treat one for the record books!

 It is common in Italy to have a “digestif” after a meal, so while in Calabria, why not try one of the many local ones?
-The best known one from Calabria is Vecchio Amaro del Capo.
+The best-known digestif from Calabria is called Vecchio Amaro del Capo.
 Make sure it is served very, very cold and in a frozen glass.
 The icy cold temperature reveals the complex flavors of mint, aniseed, orange, and licorice.

-Scilla (pronounced Sheila) is a small fishing village with a castle.
+Scilla (pronounced Sheila) is a small fishing village with an imposing castle perched on a rocky cliff.
 You’ll wish you’d planned to stay longer.
-Scilla Calabria tests your ability to slow down.
-Saunter to the beach, strike up a conversation with a Calabrian in the main square, stare at Sicily (or reach out and touch it) and the Ionian Islands but don’t miss Chianalea.
+Scilla, Calabria, tests your ability to slow down.
+Saunter to the beach, strike up a conversation with a Calabrian in the main square, stare at Sicily and the Ionian Islands, but don’t miss Chianalea.
 Known as the Venice of the South, this small neighborhood of Scilla charms instantly.
-It’s a jumble of tiny streets, houses falling into the sea, colorful laundry flapping in the breeze and curious cats lazing in the sun.
+It’s a jumble of tiny streets, houses falling into the sea, colorful laundry flapping in the breeze, and curious cats lazing in the sun.
 The perfect image of an ethnic Italian neighborhood.

 6. Sunsets Over The Tyrrhenian Sea

+The glorious sunsets in Calabria, Italy, are unforgettable.
 Every night at the viewpoint at the end of Corso Vittorio Emanuele in Tropea, a gathering of locals and tourists come to witness the spectacular sunsets.
-Glorious hues of orange and red light up the sky, framing the Stromboli volcano immersed in the Tyrrhenian Sea.
-It’s unforgettable.
+Stunning hues of orange and red light up the sky, framing the Stromboli Volcano immersed in the Tyrrhenian Sea.

 7. The Capo Vaticano Lighthouse (Il Faro)

-Just 4 miles south of Tropea is Capo Vaticano.
-Make the drive for the remarkable views from the lookout.
+The Capo Vaticano Lighthouse is a worthwhile stop on a road trip through Calabria.
+Just 4 miles south of Tropea, The Capo Vaticano Lighthouse harbors remarkable views from the lookout.
 Mother Nature has outdone herself.
-Steep cliffs drop into the green-blue sea and secluded beaches call to be explored.
-If you’re up for a hike to explore the coastline, follow the narrow path.
-It is steep and rocky so be sure to wear runners or proper hiking footwear.
+Steep cliffs drop into the green-blue sea, and secluded beaches call to be explored.
+If you’re up for a hike, follow the narrow path.
+It is steep and rocky, so be sure to wear runners or proper hiking footwear.
 Bring plenty of water.

 Calabria is served by two small airports, Lamezia Terme Airport and Reggio Calabria.
-Lamezia Terme is the main airport with service from many European cities.
+Lamezia Terme is the main airport, with service from many European cities.
 Check out Easyjet and Ryanair schedules.
-There are also direct flights from Toronto (scheduled for spring 2022).
+Coming directly from North America, airlines such as ITA Airways and Air Canada fly to Lamezia Terme with a layover in Rome.

 Having a rental car allows you to explore and go exactly where you want to while exploring Calabria.
 There are plenty of car rentals available at the Lamezia Terme airport.
 Book in advance.
 I highly recommend having a detailed map of southern Italy and not relying on GPS.
 I made this mistake and became very lost.